gschmutz/integration-architecture-workshop/03-working-with-activemq-broker/README.md

  -y,--jms-type <arg>           Sets JMSType header
 ```

-### A in Action
+### A in "Action"

-To put message with payload "foobar" to queue q on local broker
+To put message with payload "foobar" to queue ow-queue on local broker

 ```
 a -p "foobar" ow-queue
 ```

-Put message with payload of file foo.bar to queue q on local broker, also set a property
+Put message with payload of file foo.bar to queue ow-queue on local broker, also set a property

 ```
 a -p "@foo.bar" -Hfoo=bar ow-queue
 ```

-Browse five messages from queue q.
+Browse five messages from queue ow-queue.

 ```
 a -c 5 ow-queue